trskop/command-wrapper/man/command-wrapper-exec.1.md

 # DESCRIPTION

 This command is similar to shell aliases.
-Its configuration defines list of commands associated with a symbolic name.
+Its configuration defines list of commands (in form of a Dhall function) associated with a symbolic name.
 For each command we can specify a working directory, environment variables, and arguments.

 Most of the features, as well as restriction, come from using Dhall for configuration.
+Biggest advantage is probably that it is possible to share command definitions in the form of Dhall filles that we can safely import, even from a URL.
+All of this can be done without dropping to general purpose scripting language like Bash.

 # OPTIONS

--l, \--ls
+\--ls, -l
 :   List available *COMMAND*s.

-COMMAND
+`COMMAND`
-:   Command name as it is specified in configuration file.
-If available then
+:   `COMMAND` is a symbolic command name as it is specified in configuration
-    it is executed.
+    file.
+If available then it is executed.
 Any *EXTRA_COMMAND_ARGUMENTS* are passed to it.
+See *CONFIGURATION FILE* section for more details.

+`EXTRA_COMMAND_ARGUMENTS`
+:   Extra arguments that are passed to the command referenced by *COMMAND*.
+See
+    *CONFIGURATION FILE* section for more details.

 # EXIT STATUS